adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

    I'm sure you are thinking "How the heck could I remember that?"
 You have to remember we all think differently.
 A password I created may be difficult for you to remember and vise versa.
 The way my mind associates things is unique.
 That story makes no sense but is easy for me to remember.
 You can also use this method to create a password over the course of a week.
 On day one create a 4-5 character "base password ", then add 2-3 characters every day until you are satisfied with the strength of the password Keep in mind once you make a memorize a strong password you can make it stronger over time.
 Every week you can add a 1 character or even 2.

+**Security implications**Even the strongest passwords allow us no protection if they are compromised.
+When in public be cognizant of your surrounding.
+Are you in view of any security cameras that could be recording you type in your password?
+Be aware of shoulder surfers that may be watching you unlock your notebook or log into online accounts.

 ### Password Managers

 Another tool that can be helpful is a password manger.
 A password manger is a encrypted data base that assists in generating, storing, and retrieving complex passwords.
 The user must create a master password and/or keyfile to unlock the data base.
 Many of these managers also have password generators.
 These are simple to operate and allow users to generate strong passwords or keyfiles in seconds.
 One of the biggest advantages of a password manager is it eliminates the need to remember multiple password for different logins.
 Users are also no longer compelled to reuse the same password for multiple sites.